bendyworks/bwoken/README.md

 Install bundler and init:

-    $ gem install bundler
+    $ sudo gem install bundler
     $ bundle init

 Add this line to your application's Gemfile:

     gem 'bwoken'

-And then execute:

-    $ bundle --binstubs=bundler_bin

 Ensure your $PATH variable has bundler_bin at the front.
 This is usually done with .bash_profile:

     $ echo 'export PATH=bundler_bin:$PATH' >> ~/.bash_profile

+Restart your terminal.

+And then execute:

+    $ bundle --binstubs=bundler_bin

 Then, add the following line to your `Rakefile`: